BuzzFeedNews/H-2-certification-data/README.md

 ## Time-frame

 H-2 visas come in two types: H-2A for agricultural workers and H-2B for non-agricultural unskilled workers.
-The data source covers __H-2A decisions since FY2006__ and __H-2B decisions since FY2000__.
-Both stretch __through FY2015__, which concluded on Sept.
+The OFLC data source covers __H-2A decisions since FY2006__ and __H-2B decisions since FY2000__.
+The most recent data, for both visa types, includes data  __through FY2015__, which concluded on Sept.
 30, 2015.

 ## Standardized Data